facultymatt/gmg-js/README.md

 ## Run and confirm it's working

-- start couchdb in a seperate command window - `couchdb`
+- start CouchDB in a separate command window - `couchdb`
 - install project dependencies `npm install`
 - run `npm start`
-- confim you see a grill status printed to console.
+- confirm you see a grill status printed to console.
 IF YOU HAVE THE CORRECT IP you will see status.
 If no status displays, check your IP and try again.
 - open the webapp project directory and get that running.

 ## Database UI